thiagodsd/bullet-from-a-gun/README.md

 The first step in the data preparation process was to annotate the gunshot holes in the images.
 This was done using the [Supervisely](https://supervise.ly/) platform, which allows for the creation of custom object detection datasets.
 The annotated dataset was then exported in both formats, YOLOv5 and COCO, to facilitate the training of different CNN models.

+Images were cropped in bulks of 50 images using the web tool [Bulk Image Crop](https://bulkimagecrop.com/), by uploading them in the tool and setting the target aspect ratio to 1:1.
+Then all images were previewed and the ones that were not cropped correctly were manually cropped using the same tool.

 # Development Notes

+## Object Detection Pipeline

+- Region Proposal Methods
+    - Selective Search
+    - Edge Boxes
+    - Region Proposal Networks (RPN)
+    - Superpixels

+---

+- Dataset Preparation
+- Neural Network Architecture Selection
+  - Propósal (Two-Stage)
+    - RCNN
+    - Fast RCNN
+    - Faster RCNN
+    - Mask RCNN
+    - RFCN
+  - Proposal-Free (One-Stage)
+    - YOLO
+    - SSD
+- Model Training
+- Inference
+- Evaluation
+- Results

+YOLO vs RCNN
+- YOLO is faster than RCNN
+- RCNN is more accurate than YOLO
+- YOLO is better for real-time applications

 # References
 - [https://arxiv.org/abs/1807.05511](https://arxiv.org/abs/1807.05511)